 Do you have what it takes to stripe your yard like the professionals?
 Do you want your lawn to be the envy of your neighborhood?
 Everyone wants their yard to look like the baseball field they see on television.

-Tips for Creating a Stripe in Your Lawn
+Tips for Creating a Stripe on Your Lawn

-- Use a mower with a fast blade speed around 18,300 fpm
+- Use a mower with a fast blade speed of around 18,300 fpm

 - Keep your grass long for the best striping effect